 If there was one aspect of my job I could afford to outsource, it would be fundraising.
 Fundraising as an American running a vegan organization in Vietnam focusing on solutions rather than the popular and media-friendly Bandaids of other “animal advocacy” organizations is the bane of my existence for many reasons.
 It is the part of my work that makes me feel most often like quitting and running off to Antarctica to live among walruses.
+Here are some tips for those who are considering such an odd job as fundraising followed by an explanation of the challenges we face as a vegan rescue in Vietnam.

 95% of our donors live over 5000 miles from our shelter and will never see us or any of the work we do outside of social media.